milonmaze/privacy-terms-observatory-beta/www.marcus.com/us/en/privacy-policy.md

 9. Retention of Personal Information

 We retain personal information for varying time periods depending on our relationship with you and the status of that relationship.
-When determining how long to keep personal information, we take into account our legal and regulatory obligations and our legitimate business interests (such as, managing the Services, preventing fraud, responding to regulatory or supervisory inquiries, and establishing, exercising or defending legal claims, disputes or complaints).
+When determining how long to keep personal information, we take into account our legal and regulatory obligations and our legitimate business interests (such as, managing the Services, preventing fraud, responding to regulatory or supervisory inquiries, and establishing, exercising, or defending legal claims, disputes or complaints).

 10. California Residents